accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 title: Changelog from RAWeb 1 to RAWeb 1.1
 ---

-[RAWeb 1.1](/en/raweb1.1/) is the Luxembourg accessibility framework that covers all the requirements of European standard [EN 301 549 v3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) currently in force throughout Europe.
+[RAWeb&nbsp;1.1](/en/raweb1.1/) is the Luxembourg accessibility framework that covers all the requirements of European standard [EN 301 549 v3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) currently in force throughout Europe.
-This is an update of [RAWeb 1.0](/en/raweb1/), itself derived from [RGAA 4.1.2](https://accessibilite.numerique.gouv.fr/) published by DINUM in France.
+This is an update of [RAWeb&nbsp;1.0](/en/raweb1/), itself derived from [RGAA 4.1.2](https://accessibilite.numerique.gouv.fr/) published by DINUM in France.
-RAWeb 1.0 has its own [changelog](/en/raweb1/notes-revision.html).
+RAWeb&nbsp;1.0 has its own [changelog](/en/raweb1/notes-revision.html).

 All the changes made between versions 1.1 and 1.0 of RAWeb are detailed below.

 ### Summary of changes with a major impact

-In this section, we identify the changes that cause backward compatibility issues with RAWeb 1.
-Indeed, some implementations that were considered compliant in RAWeb 1 are no longer compliant in RAWeb 1.1.
+In this section, we identify the changes that cause backward compatibility issues with RAWeb&nbsp;1.
+Indeed, some implementations that were considered compliant in RAWeb&nbsp;1 are no longer compliant in RAWeb&nbsp;1.1.
 It is therefore important to identify them correctly for future accessibility audits and acceptance tests.

 * Criterion 1.2 has been modified to reduce the use of `role="presentation"` and `role="none"`.
 * Criterion 13.5 has been modified and no longer considers the use of the `<abbr>` tag and the `title` attribute as a compliant method for providing an alternative to cryptic content.